Victor Smith: Second World War

 In 1940, Smith took part in operations off Norway with Ark Royal, before receiving a posting to No. 821 Squadron based at RNAS Hatston.
 On 21 June, he led six Swordfish biplanes in carrying out the first-ever torpedo attack by aircraft on a capital ship at sea.
 The raid was conducted against the German battleship Scharnhorst off the Norwegian coast while subject to heavy anti-aircraft fire.
-The Scharnhorst suffered no hits by the torpedoes, and all six aircraft managed to return safely to land.
+The Scharnhorst suffered no hits by the torpedoes, but only four aircraft managed to return safely to land.
 For his actions during the attack, Smith received a Mention in Despatches.